wswartzendruber/hlg-tools/README.md

 The tooling here works to facilitate the following procedure:

 - Gather color data on the PQ stream.
-- Determine the its reference white level.
+- Determine its reference white level.
 - Adjust the brightness to bring reference white to 203 nits.
 - Tone map the PQ stream to be within HLG's dynamic range.
 - Apply the PQ-to-HLG conversion algorithm.